 Women’s Academic Career Progression Seminar

-29th January 2019 at Harper Adams University, Edgmond, Newport, Shropshire TF10 8NB Come to spend time to be inspired, to learn how to progress in academia, to network and to take some precious time out to think and plan your own career.
+Come to be inspired, learn how to progress in academia, network and to take some precious time out to think and plan your own career.

 Sybil Campbell Collection is now an Independent Trust